 Reconcile, now holds a Bachelor of Arts in Religious Studies, Philosophy, and Sociology from Rice University.
 Reconcile is a husband and father, and as of today he and his family live in inner city Miami, FL where has committed his time to community renewal, social justice and youth mentoring.
 Reconcile released a free project entitled Abandoned Hope, on March 23, 2012 while Reconcile was still a senior in college.
 The project received over 45K downloads and garnered the attention of producer Street Symphony.
 On May 20, 2014 Reconcile released his first album entitledSacrifice.
 Sacrifice charted #3 on iTunes Hip Hop and debuted on the Billboard charts, landing placement on the Top Rap Albums at No. 20.

 Reconcile’s latest EP CATCHING BODIES debuted #30 on the Billboard Christian charts.
 The Miami native not only challenges our views on faith and race in America but he also is an advocate for juvenile justice and serves on the Miami Circuit Advisory Board in attempts to curve juvenile recidivism and violence.
-Reconcile’s “Streets Don’t Love You” delivers a piercing yet hopeful view of the ongoing inner city epidemic of America.
-With sobering and honest lyrics that point towards a consistent theme of a dependence of Jesus.
-Reconcile both affirms and challenges all of us.
-The mixtape that has been deemed an instant classic by his constituents debuted #12 on iTunes hip-hop charts and continues to make waves.
-Reconcile is gearing up for a exciting 2019 as his loyal following awaits his much anticipated release of “Streets Don’t Love You 2”.
+Reconcile’s “Streets Don’t Love You” Mixtape series carry the weight of full-length albums.
+Reconcile delivers a piercing yet hopeful view of the ongoing inner-city epidemic of America.
+With sobering and honest lyrics that point towards a consistent theme of a dependence of Jesus, and hope in the midst of pain, social injustice and personal failure, Reconcile both affirms and challenges all of us.
+The mixtape series that has been deemed a timeless classic by his constituents continues this fall with the release of “Streets Don’t Love You 3”.